igem-waterloo/main-website/README.md

 Go to `src/components/data/RecruitmentData.json` to update dates for key deadlines, events, etc. for the year.
 Go to `src/components/data/YearData.json` to update the general goals for the team and subteams throughout the year.

+## Deploying the website 🏃

+To prepare the repository for deployment on the CS Club's server:

+    ```shell
+    npm run deploy
+    ```

+This will update the `gh-pages` branch and convert all the files into pure HTML/CSS/JS.

+To make sure nothing has broken in the website, go to [https://igem-waterloo.github.io/main-website/] after the website has finished building.

 ## (If you're interested) Overview of Gatsby Starter Files 🧐

 A quick look at the top-level files and directories you'll see in a Gatsby project.